SCOTUS passes up the opportunity to address circuit split over transgender restroom use

 By: Cara M. Wright

 Video evidence has become more prevalent in §1983 cases as law enforcement agencies have increased the use of dash cameras and body-worn cameras.
-Frequently, video recordings are used by litigants to refute testimony of an opposing …
+Frequently, video recordings are used by litigants to refute testimony …

 Lights, Camera, (Less Than an) Action!